 English language students staring back at you with blank faces when you mention previously 'taught' material doesn't give you the best feeling for the rest of your well-planned lesson.
 According to your class register, these students were definitely present in physical form last week.
 Apparently, their thoughts were elsewhere.
 Perhaps they were daydreaming about skydiving … Continue reading Teachers!
 Stop Yourselves and Your Students From Feeling Like This

 This grammar resource is a gift for teachers and students working and studying online.
 They can have this treasure chest of information open in their browsers for quick access to examples and explanations.

 There are various ways of presenting English grammar.
 If students aren't responding to the techniques used, teachers perhaps need to think, let's simplify it.
+What would help them?
 There are 12 major verb tenses in the English language (always under discussion).
-And they can be confusing to learn and their names difficult to remember.
-I remember one of my … Continue reading Teachers: Are you using this simple, effective grammar technique?
+They can be confusing to learn and their names difficult to remember: Present Simple, … Continue reading Teachers: Are You Using This Simple, Effective Grammar Technique?

 Many factors can affect foreign and second language learning one of those is low self-esteem.
 English language teachers can boost self-confidence in their classrooms with the right kind of praise.